egovernment/eregistrations/documentation/styles.md

 ***Safari*** hack not applied, but if needed can be added in any proper way.
 ***Opera*** hack not applied, but if needed can be added in any proper way.

 **Legacy browsers: IE8 - IE11** are treated in special css files, that are kept in *eregistrations/css/legacy* folder.
 All fixes are made by simplification of existing styles, and if necessary, set fix width and height.
 Layout can be fixed by applieing *floats* (but only in connection with *overflow: hidden* rule.

-[Example](https://github.com/egovernment/eregistrations/blob/master/css/legacy/components/container-with-nav.css#L1-L7).
+Example can be found [here](https://github.com/egovernment/eregistrations/blob/master/css/legacy/components/container-with-nav.css#L1-L7).

 Rules are added to files that correspond to already created components. e.g. if we want to introduce some changes to legacy layer, for *css/base.css* file.
 We should add those rules to *css/legacy/base.css* file.
 Similar with components legacy fixes for *css/components/foo.css* should land in *css/legacy/components/foo.css*.
 Those files will be automatically picked and bundled, no extra effort is needed.

 ***